arseneeth/shayd/scaffold/packages/foundry/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the fx-protocol contracts to local Anvil or testnet.
+This guide explains how to deploy the forked f(x) protocol contracts and BundledVault to local Anvil or testnet.

 ## Prerequisites